Asutosh884/PRODEVL/project4.md

 # MEAN STACK DEPLOYMENT TO UBUNTU IN AWS
-   **In this assignment you are going to implement a simple Book Register web form using MEAN stack.**
+   **In this assignment we are going to implement a simple Book Register web form using MEAN stack.**